Should Washington grow up? Low-rise city hires experts

 The city has hired consultants to conduct the review, part of a congressionally requested plan that could revise building limits that have largely banned high-rise structures, Mayor Vincent Gray said on Tuesday.

 Under a 1910 federal law, building heights in the 68-square-mile (176-square-km) U.S. capital are determined by the width of the street on which a building fronts.
-The maximum height is 130 feet (40 m), with some exceptions.
+The maximum height is 130 feet, with some exceptions.

 Partners for Economic Solutions, a Washington consulting firm, will head a team analyzing the economic impact of raising the limits, Gray said in a statement.